BugBusterSWE/burstmake/README.md

 }
 ```

-When Burstmake will runs, `front_t` and `back_t` will inherite all compiler options by `common` topic.
+When Burstmake runs, `front_t` and `back_t` will inherite all compiler options from `common` topic.
-If a declaration is both in a parent topic and in a children topic, the children topic's declaration will use.
-In the case above,  `front_t` and `back_t` become this:
+If a declaration is both in a parent topic and in a children topics, the children topic's declaration will be used.
+In the case above, `front_t` and `back_t` become:

 ```json
 {